/* * external links open in new window */

 A statue of Ho Chi Minh sits outside the People’s Committee of Ho Chi Minh City building on Nguyen Hue Walking Street.

 Ho Chi Minh City (Saigon) is the sleek modern paradox to Hanoi’s ancient streets.
 With a population of eight million, the city is flooded with motorbike traffic—crossing the street isn’t for the faint of heart—and towering skyscrapers.
-While most of the main sights in District 1 are war-related, the city has an unmistakable vibe that will make it hard to leave and some of the best craft beer in Asia.
+While most of the main sights in the city center are war-related, Saigon has an unmistakable vibe that will make it hard to leave and some of the best craft beer in Asia.

 These recommendations are based on my experience living and working for travel companies in Southeast Asia for the past decade.
-(I visit Vietnam at least once a year for work.)
-Ho Chi Minh City, known as HCMC, has a vibe that I just can’t shake—I love chilling here for a few days eating and hitting up the breweries.
+(I visit Vietnam multiple times a year for work.)
+Ho Chi Minh City, known as HCMC, has a vibrant energy that I love.
+I enjoy spending a few days here simply eating and hitting up the breweries.

 Here are the best things to do in Ho Chi Minh (Saigon), along with the best time to visit and where to stay!